Postpartum hemorrhoids are a favorite topic of conversation for—well, no one. But when you need answers, you need answers.

 What causes postpartum hemorrhoids?

-Similar to a lot of postpartum issues, there isn’t ONE cause for postpartum hemorrhoids, but here are some ideas:
+Similar to a lot of postpartum issues, there isn’t ONE cause for hemorrhoids, but here are some possibilities:

 - Constipation – If it’s hard to get the poop out, you’re more likely to strain.
 Straining to poop increases the pressure on the blood vessels, and this increased pressure is really what causes hemorrhoids.

 - Diets low in fiber – High fiber diets make poop softer, and conversely, low fiber diets make poop harder.
 Hard poop means more straining to get it out and thus, more pressure.